-Previous Key Recommended Action
+Previous Key Recommended Actions

-Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Climate Change and health Work to collate data on the impact of climate change on Vector Borne disease and incorporate into the next round on National Determined Contributions and National Climate Change Action Plans Q4 2025 Deliverable not yet due
+Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Climate Change and health Work to collate data on the impact of climate change on Vector Borne disease and incorporate into the next round on National Determined Contributions and National Climate Change Action Plans Q4 2025 The country is considering incorporating vector-borne diseases especially dengue into the national determined contributions and national climate action plans NTDs Work to implement preventive chemotherapy for Soil Transmitted Helminthiasis and reach WHO targets Q4 2025 Following the NTD situation analysis conducted to assess the level of NTD endemicity, the country is not in need of MDAs for any NTD targeted for MDAs.
+Only case management is being conducted at health facility level for any case detected.
+NTDs Submit data to the AUC on the national Budget Allocated to NTDs Q4 2025 The country has no budget line for NTDs and NTD financial resources are only available from WHO.
+The country is working to mobilize government and other partners resources to be able implement all planned NTD interventions.

-New Key Recommended Action

-Action Item Suggested completion timeframe Work to implement preventive chemotherapy for Soil Q4 2025 Transmitted Helminthiasis and reach WHO targets Submit data to the AUC on the national Budget Q4 2025 Work to implement preventive chemotherapy for Soil Transmitted Helminthiasis and reach WHO targets